 How To Identify Sensitive Skin?

 - Itchy, tight skin

 - Extreme dryness in winters

 - Flushes with spicy food

 Sensitive Skin Causes & Treatments

-External factors that can cause eradication of your skin’s barrier include the usage of harsh skin care products, weather change, untreated dry skin and cold climates.
+External factors that can cause damage to your skin’s barrier include the usage of harsh skin care products, weather change, untreated dry skin and cold climates.
 Genes can also contribute to sensitive skin.
 (1)